-General physical examination - Before you see a mental health professional, Seeing your regular doctor to determine if there are medical conditions is crucial.
+General physical examination - Before you see a mental health professional, seeing your regular doctor to determine if there are other medical conditions is crucial.
 They will ask questions and may take bloodwork to rule out any other complications.
-Your doctor will likely run particular tests or schedule an MRI or CT scan to see if there’s another neurological condition.
+Your doctor will likely run particular tests or schedule an MRI or CT scan to see if there is another neurological condition.

 Seeing a psychiatrist - The most accurate way to get a diagnosis with any mental health condition is by seeing a psychiatrist.
-They’re experts in mental health and can give you the best diagnosis.
-A psychiatrist can diagnose Schizophrenia by going over a list of symptoms.
-There are many different professionals that a person can see to get an accurate diagnosis.
-A psychiatrist will adhere to the diagnostic criteria for Schizophrenia.
+They are experts in mental health and can give you the best diagnosis.
+A psychiatrist can diagnose Schizophrenia by checking you against a list of symptoms.
 They will use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a part of the evaluation process to determine if an individual has Schizophrenia.

 A psychiatrist is a medical doctor who is trained to diagnose and treat mental illnesses and conditions.
 To screen for Schizophrenia, they will see a patient, observe their behavior, and ask them about their thoughts and current mood.
-Another aspect is the doctor will ask if the patient is using drugs or alcohol.
+Another aspect that the doctor will screen for is if the patient is using drugs or alcohol.
 A psychiatrist will determine if a patient is having delusions or hallucinations.
 The doctor will screen the individual for thoughts of self-harm or suicide.
 After the psychiatric evaluation, the doctor will make a determination.

 What is Schizoaffective Disorder?